-In 2006, I was diagnosed with Crohn’s disease an incurable inflammatory disease of the digestive tract.
+In 2006, I was diagnosed with Crohn’s disease.
+Chron’s is an incurable inflammatory disease of the digestive tract.
 My case was severe, and required over a dozen daily medications and several hospital visits.
 After reaching a personal low point in hospital, I decided I would do everything in my power to strengthen my by then weakened body.
 Through a combination of yoga, nutrition, natural supplements and rigorous exercise (Ironman and Crossfit) I was able to fight back the symptoms of Crohn’s until I was finally able to suspend my medication.
 Eventually I was declared free of all traces of the ‘incurable’ disease, and competed in Ironman France in June of 2011.
 I have since spoken at seminars and at a regional TED Talk about my struggle against a seemingly insurmountable opponent.
 Through the process of data collection, self tracking, and analysis, I developed Less Doing.
 This was a way of dealing with the daily stresses of life by optimizing, automating, and outsourcing all of my tasks in life and business.
 Now I focus on Achievement Architecture, helping individuals be more effective at everything and advising several companies.

 Today Ari resides in Bridgehampton, NY with his wife Anna, three sons Benjamin, Sebastien, and Lucas, and two dogs Sylvain and Oscar.
 Ari and Anna met as young children at the UN International School, where Ari attended both primary and high school.

 Ari went on to attend The University of Pennsylvania Wharton School of Business and graduated in the class of ’03, one year early.
 He received a BS in Economics with concentrations in Real Estate and Entrepreneurship, and minors in Art history and Psychology.
 He was also honored as an Albert A. Berg scholar.